wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/config-file.rst

 wazuh.monitoring.enabled
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Enable or disable the ``wazuh-monitoring`` index creation and/or visualization:
+Enables or disables the ``wazuh-monitoring`` index creation and/or visualization:

-- When the value is set to ``true``, the app will show the *Agents status* visualization and will insert monitoring-related data.
+- When the value is set to ``true``, the Wazuh Kibana plugin will show the Wazuh agents' ``Status`` visualization and will insert monitoring-related data.
-- When the value is set to ``false``, the app won't show the visualization and won't insert monitoring-related data.
+- When the value is set to ``false``, the Wazuh Kibana plugin will not show the visualization and will not insert monitoring-related data.
-- When the value is set to ``worker``, the app will show the visualization, but won't insert monitoring-related data.
+- When the value is set to ``worker``, the Wazuh Kibana plugin will show the visualization, but will not insert monitoring-related data.

 +--------------------+-------------------+
 | **Default value**  | true              |